ppy/osu-wiki/news/2018-03-20-featured-artist-track-updates.md

 ## Loki/Thaehan

-Back again under the Thaehan alias with his latest EP, *OMGWTF !*, osu!'s favourite EDM master brings **ten** new tracks to the fray, featuring sounds from some much-loved franchises!
+Back again under the Thaehan alias with his latest EP, *OMGWTF !*, our favourite EDM master brings **ten** new tracks to the fray, featuring sounds from some much-loved franchises!

 [Check out Loki/Thaehan's Featured Artist listing for download links and more information!](https://osu.ppy.sh/beatmaps/artists/7)